The case for improving access to Handforth Station platforms

 Note that 289,000 rail users/year use Handforth Railway Station (source: Office of Rail and Road Statistics) and Handforth is expected to increase in size by another 2000+ houses by 2030.
 This proposed increase in housing, for all of which Handforth Station is the nearest railway station, must be catered for.

 The current proposed Handforth Neighbourhood plan identifies both access to the platforms and a station car park as priority requirements in the near future.
 It suggests that funding from future developments is used to help provide this access.
-If the plan is approved at a referendum on 12th July 2018, then the plan will be used as part of planning requirements in the future.
-Local residents should have now received your polling cards, and remember that if you are away on this date, you may apply for a Postal Vote.
+At a referendum in Handforth on 12th July 2018 over 80% of those who voted, voted in favour of Cheshire East Council using the Neighbourhood Plan to help decide applications in the neighbourhood area.

 FoHS are currently preparing our bid for the government Access For All funding in collaboration with Northern and Network Rail.